-The other day, the need arose for Sio and I to travel alone.
-Up until that time, we traveled as a family.
+The other day, the need arose for my daughter and I to travel alone.
+Up until that time, we travelled as a family.
 My husband was a tad concerned, asking numerous times if I was sure I’d be okay mostly because our child is frisskkyy!
 In addition, she behaves like a banshee when she’s tired.
-Well, going solo definitely wasn’t my first choice, however, it has to happen some time, right?
+Well, going solo definitely wasn’t my first choice, however, it has to happen sometime, right?

 The trip was a short one and a half hour flight, but for the most part, the ride wasn’t as tough as I had prepared for it to be.
 So, I thought I would share how I went about preparing for and executing this feat.